SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/user-properties.md

 ---
 id: user-properties
-title: user.properties
+title: user.properties Config File
 description: The user.properties file is used to pass Collector parameters for some installation methods.
 ---

-For collector versions 19.137 and later, the `user.properties` file lets you pass configuration parameters during the installation of a new unregistered Collector.
+For collector versions 19.137 and later, the user.properties file lets you pass configuration parameters during the installation of a new unregistered Collector.
 Once the collector is registered, to see if a parameter can be changed with a collector restart, check the **Can be changed after installation?** column of the table in [user.properties parameters](#userproperties) below.

-When using the shell script (command line) installer, you'll need to pass configuration parameters via command-line arguments or a varfile, and the installer will create a `user.properties` file during installation.
+When using the shell script (command line) installer, you'll need to pass configuration parameters via command-line arguments or a varfile, and the installer will create a user.properties file during installation.
 See [Parameters for the Command Line Installer](parameters-command-line-installer.md) for more information.

 :::note
 Effective with collector version 19.170+, the installation directory is secured to users belonging to the `sumologic_collector` group.
-Modifying `user.properties` may require sudo privileges.
+Modifying user.properties may require sudo privileges.
 For more information, see [Enhanced File System Security for Installed Collectors](enhanced-file-system-security-installed-collectors.md).
 :::

 ## Creating user.properties

-After downloading the collector binary package (e.g., tarball), create the `user.properties` file in a specific directory.
+After downloading the collector binary package (e.g., tarball), create the user.properties file in a specific directory.

-To create `user.properties` manually:
+To create user.properties manually:

 1. Use a text editor (or any similar program) to create a new file.
 1. Add required parameters and any desired optional parameters listed in [user.properties parameters](#userproperties) below.
 Parameters are case sensitive.
 1. Save the file to `CollectorInstallationDirectory/config/user.properties`.

 :::important
-Be sure to save the `user.properties` file in UTF-8 format.
-If you use a script to create a `user.properties` file, note that some scripting utilities, such as PowerShell, default to ANSI—if you use such a tool, make sure that the file is saved in UTF-8 format.
+Be sure to save the user.properties file in UTF-8 format.
+If you use a script to create a user.properties file, note that some scripting utilities, such as PowerShell, default to ANSI—if you use such a tool, make sure that the file is saved in UTF-8 format.
 :::

 ### Default Collector installation locations

 The default collector installation locations are:

 Linux:
 * `/opt/SumoCollector/`
 * `/usr/local/SumoCollector`

 Windows:
 * `:\Program Files (x86)\Sumo Logic Collector`
 * `:\Program Files\Sumo Logic Collector`

 ## user.properties examples